abc1203/leetcode-solutions/README.md

-# technical-interview-prep
+# leetcode-solutions
 Preparation for technical interviews.
-Include questions from Leetcode, Neetcode, as well as notes for important algos
+Include questions from Leetcode, Neetcode practice problems, as well as notes for important algos

-Note that some of the solutions marked "Efficient" may be heavily copied from the internet (cause I'm not smart enough...)
+Note that some of the solutions marked "Efficient" may be referencing solutions from the internet

 Currently working on the Neetcode 150...

 Nextup: Neetcode All

-Keeping this repo private until I get an offer in the U.S.

 ## Progress